bs35-1765458/dubhacks19/README.txt

-Check the image-text-speech brucnh for sctive submission
+Check the image-text-speech brunch for active submission